Thomas Christian

-Thomas Christian (1754–1828) was the translator of John Milton's Paradise Lost into Manx, an author of Manx carols, and vicar of Marown parish, Isle of Man.
+Thomas Christian (1754–1828) was the translator of John Milton's Paradise Lost into Manx Gaelic, while leaving out passages in a way that were widely considered to have greatly improved the narrative structure of Milton's original.
+Rev. Christian was also an author of Manx carols and other Christian poetry important to Manx literature.
+He spent most of life as the Anglican vicar of Marown parish, Isle of Man.

 Life

 Thomas Christian was the second son of John Christian (1728–1779), Vicar of Marown for 26 years, from 1753 to 1779, and his wife Elizabeth.
 Thomas Christian's father is notable for having translated the Second Book of Kings from the Bible into the Manx language for Bishop Mark Hildesley, published in 1771.
 Thomas was John's second son, born in 1753.
 He showed early academic promise, as testified by Bishop Hildesley, although the Bishop was disappointed upon first meeting him: